 Lubrication simply eases passage and minimizes pain that can interfere with excretion.

 Many medications can cause or exacerbate constipation.
-Review your medications carefully with your doctor, nurse practitioner or pharmacist.
+Review your medications carefully with your doctor, nurse practitioner, physician assistant, and/or pharmacist.

 Depression is a common but serious mood disorder.
 It causes severe symptoms that affect how you feel, think, and handle daily activities, such as sleeping, eating, or working.